Sohelvai15/BluePicoNES/README.md

 # BluePicoNES

-BluePicoNES is a DIY retro gaming console based on Raspberry Pi Pico, PicoNES and BlueRetro.
+> BluePicoNES is an open-source DIY retro gaming console based on Raspberry Pi Pico, PicoNES and BlueRetro with Bluetooth, USB and original NES/SNES controller support.

 ## Features